 Translation from English to Chinese is a nightmare.
 Facebook is full of websites dedicated to ridiculous translations on store signs, billboards and t-shirts.
 And just last week we had a client ask why their Chinese team was upset that the global team actually used Google Translate for their marketing brochure – can you imagine how mangled that was?

 Our dear friends of translation companies often come to the rescue – turning out around 40 pages in a few days of serviceable copy.
 But this often has to be completely re-written – straight translations always lose unless you are doing very technical translation.
 But marketing copy or brand messages?
 Prepare for confusion and perhaps even embarrassment.
+Advertisements and company slogans are also notorious for being badly translated.
+No - Google Translate is not a copywriter.

 Translation is not marketing – if you want to attract target customers and position your company in a foreign market, you’re going to have to put in more effort than just going for a translation.
 It’s the same with ad campaigns – designed specifically for one market they rarely translate well, or at the least just confuse the target audience.